Skip to content

 1. One Order Page = the Entry Point for Every Operation

-Open the detail page of a sales order and you'll see the order's basic information on the left and the complete execution timeline on the right.
+Open the detail page of a sales order: at the top is the order's basic information + a profit card, and below is the complete execution timeline.
 Everything related to this order lives on this single page:

-• ✅ Edit the order contract / change the delivery date / add collaborators / change the owner
+• ✅ Edit the order contract / change the delivery date / change the owner / configure each role (sales / tracker / purchasing / warehouse / finance)

-• ✅ Add a process node → create an outsourcing order (sampling / dyeing / finishing / printing)
+• ✅ Add an outsourcing process node → create an outsourcing order (dyeing / printing / finishing / sampling…)

 • ✅ Issue greige to the dye house → chain processes together step by step